18 cheap (and free) things to do with kids to keep them entertained during the school holidays

 11. Make eggshell planters

-• Prick a drainage hole in the bottom using a pin for drainage.
+• Then, prick a drainage hole in the bottom with a pin.

-• Add a seed to each eggshell and top with a little more soil (follow instructions on the seed packet).
+• Add a seed and top with more soil.

 eggshell-planter-1440-x-1120